 Every wednesday morning after the boys have gone to school, I grab a pot of tea and log online and take a look at Design Mom’s living with kids post from the previous night.
 It is a regular treat for me, like getting a new magazine.
 I love looking at peoples homes round the world and how people uniquely live with kids.
 I know that my photo’s will never be good enough to feature on Design Mom, but as we were recently featured on At home with Hillary’s I thought I would share a glimpse in to our home with two boys aged 10 and 8!

+These road trip printables are great for keeping the kids occupied when travelling.
 I have been thinking about half term and a weekend trip that we are taking.
 I know that lots of kids have tablets and electronics to keep them occupied in the car, but I like to mix things up a little and the boys loved the first set of road trip travel printables, so I have created another set this time in conjunction with webuyanycar.com.

 Oh I adore Spring.
 The lighter nights, the warmer days and the promise of things to come.
 We are a pretty active family and the boys take the opportunity of lighter night to play outside.
 In fact they don’t come home until we go find them and can often be found playing football under the light of a street lamp.
 But for those of you with kids that are reluctant to leave the warms and familiarity of the screen for outside play here are some great spring activities.

 I can almost taste it, Spring is in the air and that means a whole new bored jar and a whole new list of low cost or no cost activities for Spring for kids and families.
 Sometimes we just need a nudge in the right direction, some inspiration to encourage our kids away from technology and that is what this fantastic list is.
 Not sure what a bored jar is, well here I tell you how to make your own bored jar.
 Our Spring Bored Jar has all the below activities in and a bunch of chores too.
 I hope that the added chores encourage the children to think twice before more »